ucsd-cse-spis-2015/Hello-Java/README.md

 Books:

 * <em>Head First Java, 2nd Edition</em>.
 By: Kathy Sierra; Bert Bates.
 Publisher: O'Reilly Media, Inc. Pub.
 Date: February 9, 2005.
 Print ISBN-13: 978-0-596-00920-5
- * Read it online for free (from UCSD network connections): http://proquest.safaribooksonline.com/book/programming/java/0596009208 (From off campus, see
+ * Read it online for free (from UCSD network connections): http://proquest.safaribooksonline.com/book/programming/java/0596009208 (From off campus, see [How to VPN, below](#How-to-VPN)
+ * Buy from [Amazon](http://www.amazon.com/Head-First-Java-Kathy-Sierra/dp/0596009208), price as of 08/26/2015 is $27.44

 # <a name="Learning-Vim"></a>Learning Vim